davidsblog/radioApi/README.md

 Running
 =======

-After building from source, as long as you are in the `radioApi/radioApi` directory, you can do this:
+After building from the source, as long as you are in the `radioApi/radioApi` directory, you can do this:

 ```
 ./radioApi 8112
 ```

-..which will run the server on port `8112` and so you can point your browser to http://localhost:8112 and try it out.
+..which will run the server on port `8112` and you can point your browser to http://localhost:8112 and try it out.

 License
 =======